Madison Tergar Community

 Blueprints of Awakening Discussion Group

-Second and Fourth Wednesdays,
+First and Third Wednesdays,

 4:00—5:30pm